shantanoo-desai/blog/content/posts/technology/reproducibility_docker.md

 ### Documenting the Discrepancy!

-I dediced that I would rather add GIFs of the reproductiong of the errors as opposed to adding a lot of verbosity to an already complicated problem and create a repo that would reduce the time for the Bug reproduction.
+I decided that I would rather add GIFs of the reproduction of the errors as opposed to adding a lot of verbosity to an already complicated problem and create a repo that would reduce the time for the Bug reproduction.
 This does come with an assumption that the Maintainer would also have __Vagrant__ or something similar to test at their end.